A Long Hard Streak | Billy Dean Anderson

 home,page-template,page-template-full_width,page-template-full_width-php,page,page-id-19843,ajax_fade,page_not_loaded,,select-theme-ver-3.4,wpb-js-composer js-comp-ver-6.10.0,vc_responsive

 Billy Dean Anderson was a prolific criminal and outsider artist who lived in a Tennessee cave for almost five years while on the run from the FBI.
-The cave became his home, spiritual refuge, and art studio.
 Billy’s decades-spanning criminal career included multiple imprisonments, three shootouts with the law, three prison escapes, and culminated with an addition to the FBI’s Ten Most Wanted list.
-Knowing his criminal past, why do so many of the locals still support Billy to this day?
+Billy then embarked on a grueling journey – surviving for almost 5 years in an underground cave.
+The cave became his home, spiritual refuge, and art studio in the wilderness of the Tennessee mountains.
+At the end of his tumultuous and conflicted life, did Billy’s art, and immersion in nature, bring some form of redemption?